 The one thing that I was in awe of were the roads of Mauritius and the amazing traffic discipline that it has.
 The fact that the number of vehicles on the road are fewer is also, what makes a difference.
 The best way to experience this is to drive around.
 The driving here is on the left-hand side of the road and as long as you have an international driving license you can drive here safely.
 You can even opt for 2-wheeler rentals though I found very few people using these here.

 Should you not want to ride or drive, then taxis and private cabs are the best options.
 These can be arranged by any of the tour operators or hotels.
 You can even hail a few or call them if there is a taxi point close-by.
 However, the one thing that I must warn you is that I did not sight many taxis or taxi points, especially when I visited the South of Mauritius.
-I would recommend that you pre-book your ride and ensure that you have a round trip booked for the day.
+In this Travel Guide to Mauritius, I would recommend that you pre-book your ride and ensure that you have a round trip booked for the day.

 You can even opt for the local buses, which looked pretty comfortable.
 I found this website quite useful in figuring out the various routes and timings for the same.